hopppe/aitravelagent2/README.md

 ## How It Works

 1. User submits travel preferences through the UI
-2. The frontend calls the `/api/generate-itinerary` endpoint
+2. The app calls a lightweight server-side API endpoint
-3. The server creates a job in Supabase and calls the OpenAI API
+3. The server calls OpenAI API securely (protecting API keys)
-4. Results are stored in Supabase
-5. The frontend polls the `/api/job-status` endpoint to check progress
-6. When the job is complete, the frontend displays the generated itinerary
+4. The generated itinerary is displayed immediately in the browser
+5. User can optionally save the trip to Supabase for later reference

+## Performance Optimizations

+This application is optimized for speed with a streamlined architecture:

+1. **Optimized Server-Side Calls**: A lightweight API endpoint handles OpenAI calls securely
+2. **No Background Jobs**: The response is processed immediately, without queuing or polling
+3. **Client-Side Rendering**: Itinerary is displayed in the browser as soon as it's received
+4. **Lazy Saving**: Itineraries are only saved to Supabase when the user explicitly clicks "Save Trip"
+5. **Code Splitting**: Components are lazy-loaded for faster initial page loads

 ## Setup